maxcka/breakarm/README.md

 - Fix known bugs and improve overall stability
 - Write more comprehensive comments and documentation throughout the codebase
 - Clean up and refactor code for better readability and maintainability
-- Enhance testing coverage with more unit and integration tests
-- Provide more output examples of disassembled binaries